Public Works: Vehicle and Equipment Services (4760B)

 - Follow up with GPS vendor to implement utilization scorecards to more effectively monitor fleet utilization

-- Meet with departments to discuss the replacement of vehicles that have met their useful life and/ or mileage
+- Meet with departments to discuss the replacement of vehicles that have met their useful life

 - Implement Electronic Reservation System Technology and work with Departments to ensure the technology is effectively utilized